yuchdev/cpp/01_low_level/10_linking/README.md

 * A variable defined outside any function (that is, global, namespace, and class static variables) is initialized before main() is invoked
 * Often, a function returning a reference to static is a good alternative to a global variable
 * The initialization of a local static is thread-safe (42.3.3)
-* The quick_exit() function is like exit() except that it does not invoke any destructors
-* Register functions to be invoked by quick_exit() using at_quick_exit()
-* Exit possibilities
-  * std::_Exit (abort): doesn't execute static destructors or flush critical IO and soes not call handler
-  * std::exit: executes static destructors and flushes critical IO and call handler if exists
-  * std::quick_exit: doesn't execute static destructors, but does flush critical IO and call handler if exists

 ---